 Project meeting in Penzberg

-Our latest project meeting has been in Penzberg, Germany in April 2019.
+Our project meeting in Penzberg, Germany was in April 2019.
 The video was taken and edited by Maximilian Hofschen and shows very well some of the activities and interaction between participants in an Erasmus+ project.

 Our project focuses on 21 st. century skills in education.
 We acknowledge that the main source of information for our students is no longer only the textbooks in school and the teachers’ lectures.
 Outside school, printed media and traditional TV have little impact on most young people today.
 They have been exposed to the digital world since their earliest childhood (natives), our students know how to use a computer and the Internet even better than most of their teachers.
 Nevertheless, it seems as if they are still quite naive when it comes to navigating this vast jungle of digital information and some surveys confirm this.